jenkinsci/gitlab-branch-source-plugin/README.md

     i. `Name` - Plugin automatically generates an unique server name for you.
 User may want to configure this field to suit their needs but should make sure it is sufficiently unique.
 We recommend to keep it as it is.

     ii. `Server URL` - Contains the URL to your GitLab Server.
 By default it is set to "https://gitlab.com".
-User canmodify it to enter their GitLab Server URL e.g. https://gitlab.gnome.org/, http://gitlab.example.com:7990. etc.
+User can modify it to enter their GitLab Server URL e.g. https://gitlab.gnome.org/, http://gitlab.example.com:7990. etc.

     iii. `Credentials` - Contains a list of credentials entries that are of type GitLab Personal Access Token.
 When no credential has been added it shows "-none-".
 User can add a credential by clicking "Add" button.